thebyrd/wzrd/README.md

 ## Setup
 Go into `/config/constants.js` and add your twilio, mongo, & redis credentials.
 Also swap out default messages.

 Then deploy to heroku with `heroku apps:create` and `git push heroku master`.
-It is also compatible with nodejitsu with 'jitsu deploy'.
+It is also compatible with nodejitsu with `jitsu deploy`.

 ## TODO
 1. Change Branding to WZRD